microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraGroupLifecyclePolicy.md

 ## Description

-the Set-EntraGroupLifecyclePolicy command updates a specific group Lifecycle Policy in Microsoft Entra ID.
+The Set-EntraGroupLifecyclePolicy command updates a specific group Lifecycle Policy in Microsoft Entra ID.

 ## Examples